zacc/ssi-bot/README.md

 ### Setup your Python environment
-1. Install packages with `pip install -Ur pip.req` (Advised: Use virtualenv) To keep a terminal window open on Ubuntu Server, use an application called `tmux`
+1. Install packages with `pip install -Ur requirements.txt` (Advised: Use virtualenv) To keep a terminal window open on Ubuntu Server, use an application called `tmux`